Annex-Engineering/TradRack/docs/slicing/Slicing.md

 ## Changes to make to existing profiles

-This section explains changes to make to an existing single-tool slicing profile.
-Setting names used here follow the "parameter names" that are used in the slicer config files; you can use the search function to see which settings these refer to in the GUI.
+This section explains changes to make to an existing single-tool slicer profile.
+Setting names used here follow the "parameter names" that are used in the slicer config files; you can use the search function to see which settings these correspond to in the GUI.

 ### Printer Settings